cwcyau/hdruk-roche-hackathon-2024/files/setup.md

 # Saturn Cloud Environment Setup

-This page provides instruction on setting up your Saturn Cloud environment.
+This page provides instruction on setting up your Saturn Cloud environment which we will be using during this hackathon.

 ## Invitation